JieyuWu/ToyotaMod/FAQ.md

 > Reset the comma two by pressing and holding Power and Volume Up -> Factory Reset -> Full Factory Reset

 ### What is the comma two hardware?
 > LeEco LePro 3, Snapdragon 821.
-Battery and driver camera infrared cut filter are removed.
-GPS is a NEO-M8.
+Battery and driver camera infrared filter are removed.

 ### I can't see my screen while wearing polarized sunglasses
 > Try a matte screen protector film which can be trimmed with scissors to fix the screen, that will stop glare and enable you to see the screen with polarized lenses.
 This [one from amazon](https://smile.amazon.com/gp/product/B01BZFRC0Y) has been used and recommended.